 Metropolitan Medical Response System

-As in past years, 124 cities are eligible for MMRS funding.
-Each of the jurisdictions will receive $ 321,221 to establish and sustain local capabilities.
+As with previous years, 124 cities are eligible for MMRS funding.

 Citizen Corps Program

-Citizen Corps’ mission is to bring together community and government leaders to coordinate community involvement in emergency preparedness, planning, mitigation, response and recovery.
+The Citizen Corps mission is to bring community and government leaders together to coordinate community involvement in emergency preparedness, planning, mitigation, response and recovery.

-- SAFECOM Recommended Federal Interoperable Communications Grant Guidance Fiscal Year (FY) 2008 (PDF 265KB, TXT 99KB)
+- FY 2009 SAFECOM Recommended Guidance for Federal Grant Programs (PDF 265KB, TXT 99KB)